Implementing high order filters with FIR Compiler.

 Many times, in our designs we find a signal that our interest band of frequency is very close to the band that we need to reject.
-In this cases, in general, the most efficient way to attenuate the unwanted signal is using an IIR filter of 4th or 6th order.
+In this case, in general, the most efficient way to attenuate the unwanted signal is using a 4th or 6th order IIR filter.
 This method will work very well, however, as we see in this post, the shape of the signal will be distorted due to the non-linear phase of this filters.
-Situations where the signal of interest is very close to the other unwanted signals is very common in audio processing, where we can find equalizers that split the audio band (20Hz-20kHz) in 32 independent bands.
-That means a very narrow filters in order to control the amplitude of each of the bands without interfering in the other bands.
-For this kind of applications, we cannot use IIR filters due to the distortion that they will add to the signal, so in this cases we need to use FIR filters.
+Situations, where the signal of interest is very close to the other unwanted signals, is very common in audio processing, where we can find equalizers that split the audio band (20Hz-20kHz) in 32 independent bands.
+That means very narrow filters in order to control the amplitude of each of the bands without interfering with the other bands.
+For this kind of application, we cannot use IIR filters due to the distortion that they will add to the signal, so in these cases, we need to use FIR filters.

-FIR filters has, for the same order, a soft transition band than the IIR filters.
-Due to this, for the same attenuation, is very common to need high order FIR filters in our designs.
-Design and implement a 8th or 32th order FIR filter is easy.
-We only need a pipeline with n states, and then we need to multiply each register output for their corresponding coefficient.
-Also we can design symmetric filters and then save a half of multiplications by adding the output of the register N to the order-N.
+FIR filters have, for the same order, a soft transition band than the IIR filters.
+Due to this, for the same attenuation, is very common to need high-order FIR filters in our designs.
+Designing and implementing a 8th or 32th order FIR filter is easy.
+We only need a pipeline with n states, and then we need to multiply each register output by its corresponding coefficient.
+Also, we can design symmetric filters and then save half of the multiplications by adding the output of the register N to the order-N.

 First, we are going to design the filter.
 This time we will use this tool to design a FIR filter with a sample rate of 10Msps.
-Pass band of the filter goes from DC to 1Mhz, and the stop band starts in 2MHz, with an attenuation of 80dB.
+The pass band of the filter goes from DC to 1Mhz, and the stop band starts at 2MHz, with an attenuation of 80dB.
 Due to the short transition band and the high attenuation, the order of the filter calculated if 47.
-I have configured Parks-McClellan as the method to compute the coefficients and the order, but there are several methods that the application allow to select.
+I have configured Parks-McClellan as the method to compute the coefficients and the order, but there are several methods that the application allows to select.

 Once the filter is designed, we need to quantify the coefficients.
-For this project I will use the format I1Q15.
-Notice that the integer part of the coefficients is always zero with this format, so if you changes the characteristics of the filter, check the values of the coefficients before select the format.
-We can see on the bottom-right of the application window both real and quantize position of the zeroes.
+For this project, I will use the format I1Q15.
+Notice that the integer part of the coefficients is always zero with this format, so if you change the characteristics of the filter, check the values of the coefficients before selecting the format.
+We can see on the bottom-right of the application window both the real and quantized positions of the zeroes.